Professional edition active

 Patient safety

 Occupational and physical therapists can evaluate the home of impaired patients for safety with the goal of preventing falls and other accidents.
-Protective measures (eg, hiding knives, unplugging the stove, removing the car, confiscating car keys) may be required.
-If patients wander, signal monitoring systems can be installed, or patients can be registered in the Safe Return program.
-Information is available from the Alzheimer's Association (Safe Return program).
+Protective measures (eg, hiding knives, disabling the stove, removing the car, confiscating car keys) may be required.
+If patients wander, signal monitoring systems can be installed, or patients can be registered in a safe return program.

 Clinicians should know their role in notifying local licensing authorities about patients with dementia; requirements for reporting vary by state (in the United States) and by country.